 Come Work at HJF!

-HJF is seeking an International Program Specialist to support The Austere environments Consortium for Enhanced Sepsis Outcomes (ACESO) located at the Biological Defense Research Directorate (BDRD), in Ft.
+HJF is seeking an International Program Scientist to support The Austere environments Consortium for Enhanced Sepsis Outcomes (ACESO) located at the Biological Defense Research Directorate (BDRD), in Ft.
 Detrick, MD.
 HJF provides scientific, technical and programmatic support services to ACESO.

 ACESO is an international team of investigators headquartered at the Naval Medical Research Center (NMRC) and comprised of DoD, non-profit, and academic partners.
 ACESO is dedicated to improving survival of patients with severe infections in resource-constrained environments.
 Founded in 2013, ACESO implements a coordinated program of research aimed at improving prevention, early recognition, diagnosis, and effective treatment of sepsis from all causes in austere environments.
 Particular attention focuses on infections that currently have no specific therapies or present unique risks to the US military or global health security.